hashicorp/terraform-website/content/source/docs/cloud/workspaces/variables.html.md

 Terraform Cloud workspace variables let you customize configurations, modify Terraform's behavior, and store information like provider credentials.

 You can set variables specifically for each workspace or you can create variable sets to reuse the same variables across multiple workspaces.
 For example, you could define a variable set of provider credentials and automatically apply it to all of the workspaces using that provider.
-Terraform Cloud applies workspace variables to all runs within that workspace.
+You can use the command line to specify variable values for each plan or apply.
+Otherwise, Terraform Cloud applies workspace variables to all runs within that workspace.

 ~> **Note:** Variable sets are in beta.

 [permissions-citation]: #intentionally-unused---keep-for-maintainers

 ## Types